annaesvensson/yellow-language/README.md

 When you install a website you are greeted with a hello.
 You can [translate the English language file](https://github.com/annaesvensson/yellow-language/blob/main/translations/english/english.php) if a language is missing.
 This will show you which text lines and text fragments are available.
 A maintainer takes care of everything else.
 Did you make a new translation?
 Fork this repository.
 Upload your changes and create a pull request for the repository `annaesvensson/yellow-language`.

+Alternatively you can create an issue and copy/paste the language file.

 ## How to improve a translation

 You can improve a translation if something is wrong or missing.
 The installed languages are stored in your `system/workers` folder.
 Sometimes they contain text lines in English, which have not been translated.
 That's why it's good to check from time to time that everything looks okay.
 Did you improve a translation?
 Fork this repository.
 Upload your changes and create a pull request for the repository `annaesvensson/yellow-language`.